Were you injured at work? Contact a PA workers’ compensation lawyer at Munley Law for a free consultation.

-If your claim for workers’ compensation has been denied, you should seek a work injury lawyer immediately.
-Our dedicated team of workers’ compensation lawyers and paralegals are ready to help you get the benefits you are owed.
-If your work accident was caused by a faulty piece of equipment or machinery, you may entitled to additional benefits.
-Contact us to be sure that you are being adequately compensated for your injury.
+If workers’ compensation denies your claim, you should seek a work injury lawyer immediately.
+Our dedicated team of workers’ compensation lawyers and paralegals will help you get the benefits owed to you.

 We understand that the aftermath of a work-related accident can be a difficult time in your life.
 We are here to help.
 Contact us now for a FREE case evaluation for your workers’ compensation case.
-Call us at 844-686-5397 or simply click here for our online form, and a member of our work accident injury team will get back to you right away.
+Call us at 844-686-5397 or click here to email us.
+A member of our work accident injury team will get back to you right away.

 Workers’ Compensation Client Testimonials

 “Without Caroline Munley, I’m not sure where I would be.
 After cutting off the tip of my finger at my construction job, I was worried that my career would be at risk.
 But Ms. Munley reassured me that filing a workers comp claim doesn’t mean I would lose my job.
 She was with me every step of the way and helped me get back on my feet again.
 Now I’m back on the job and it’s all thanks to her help!”

 “About 5 months ago, I had injured my back after lifting a heavy box at work.
 My employer refused to submit my claim even though the doctor had said the injury was caused by the action.
 I turned to Caroline Munley for help and I’m glad that I did.
 She walked me through filing my claim and helped me get the money to pay for my medical bills.
 I don’t know where I would be without her.
 Thank you, Ms. Munley!”

 -Lisa, a Workers Compensation Client

 Q: What do I need to do after an accident at work?